 If a person is exposed to excessive noise, it can be the cause of noise-induced hearing loss (NIHL).
 NIHL can be temporary (such as going slightly deaf for a few days after a concert) or permanent.
 NIHL occurs when the delicate hair cells of the inner ear are damaged or destroyed.
 Once this happens, they do not grow back.

 Although NIHL affects people of all ages, including children, this slow, progressive erosion of hair cells creates a condition similar to that of ageing, with people presenting hearing loss symptoms akin to those caused by old age.

-NIHL can be caused by one-time exposure to a single loud event (such as an explosion) or else by prolonged exposure to loud noise.
+NIHL can be caused by one-time exposure to a single loud event (such as an explosion or a loud noise from your radio earpiece) or else by prolonged exposure to loud noise.
 In either case, the hearing loss is usually gradual, with high frequency sounds being the first to go in most cases.

 For the purposes of this piece, a ‘loud noise’ is characterised as being anything above 85 decibels.
 This is because any sound louder than 85 decibels has the potential to cause NIHL.
 To better put that into perspective, the low hum of your refrigerator is about 45db, while a normal conversation runs to about 60db.
 Sirens are around 120db and, perhaps damningly, an MP3 player at full volume can reach 105db.

 Distance from the sound and length of exposure are important factors when discussing NIHL.
 For example, a siren suddenly blaring out across a busy street might give you a start, but it is unlikely to cause any long-term hearing damage.
 After all, it is across the street and only lasts for a few seconds.
 However, if you wear headphones and listen to music at full volume every day, you’re actively taking your chances.